PaulleDemon/tkVideoPlayer/Readme.md

 # TkVideoplayer

 This is a simple library to **play video** files in tkinter.
 This library also provides the ability to play, pause, skip and seek to specific timestamps of the video.
+(Audio included)

 ### Installation
 This is a modified version of tkVideoPlayer by PauleDemon.
 Download the folder tkVideoPlayer of this fork.